excid3/rails/guides/source/getting_started.md

 It works!
 Let's use the Rails console now to interact with our database using the Active Record model we just created.

-To exit the Rails console, type `exit` and hit Enter.

 Active Record Model Basics
 -------------------------